Riding instructor Sheila Steis held her breath as 10-year-old Scout Bendickson rode Hercules into the Odessa arena north of Tampa.

 "It's been quite a leap of faith," says Steis, who has made Grune Heidi's rescues the foundation of her child-centered program at Selah East Stables

-The academy opened its doors March 1.
+The academy opened its doors on March 1.
 That month, two other Grune Heidi rescues made their Selah East debut at the Gasparilla Charity Horse Show

 -- another leap of faith rewarded with more first-time ribbons for her stable of Amish rescues.